hexkode/env-config-map/README.md

 - `redact` option to redact value for logging.
 - `coerceNull` option to coerce `"null"` to `null`.
 - `coerceUndefined` option to coerce `"undefined"` to `undefined`.
-- `getter` options to load input values from other sources.
+- `getter` option to get input values from other sources.
 Default source is `process.env`.

 ## Installation